xarantolus/bromite-userscripts/README.md

 Bromite has a built-in ad blocker (also see my [Bromite ad blocking project](https://github.com/xarantolus/filtrite)), but some sites are very good at bypassing it.
 We can improve blocking on these sites using scripts.

 * [**Twitter**](block/twitter.user.js?raw=true): block ads on Twitter (sponsored tweets and sponsored trends)
+* [**I don't care about cookies**](block/cookie/idcac.user.js?raw=true): block all kinds of cookie prompts.
+This script is based on the ["I don't care about cookies" browser extension](https://addons.mozilla.org/de/firefox/addon/i-dont-care-about-cookies/) (GPL).
+The userscript currently does not support all rules supported by the addon, so some sites might still show banners.

 ---